Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 === Competition Result
+#figure(
+  image("images/7th_clue_detect.png", width: 80%),
+  caption: [7th Clue Detected]
+)
+#figure(
+  image("images/comp_result.png", width: 80%),
+  caption: [Unofficial but during competition result] )

-Scored 38 points though unrecorded
+Scored 38 points though unrecorded.
-We are the only team with traditional PID control that has reached to the tunnel section and captured the 7th clue board.
+We were the only team with traditional PID control that has reached to the tunnel section and captured the 7th clue board.
 As a team who did the PID control with the original robot, we think it is very hard to implement PID control robot to finish the course under tight time.
 This is mainly due to the code complexity required and unavoidable uncertainty at the off-road section arising from 2nd pink tape homing, 2nd pink tape alignment.
 All the teams that went beyond the tunnel were either using imitation learning or drone PID.
 \
 === Future Improvements